cdli-gh/annodoc/index.md

 	3	ì-ne-šè	ì.ne.šè	now	4	LOC	?
 	4	ne-e	nēn	this	1	acl	ABS => copular predicate => (implicit) relative clause 5	ur5-ra-àm	ur5=Ø='am	that=ABS=be:3N.SG	4	appos

+Note: If a clause is ambiguous between an analysis as a (morphologically unmarked) relative clause or a declarative clause, annotate it as declarative clause.

 TODO: check all `ccomp` in the data whether to be replaced by `acl`.